Geo-Python-2017/Exercise-4/README.md

 one temperature-type to another and then classify those temperatures into specific temperature classes.

 After making your changes, you will need to upload your files to GitHub.
-The answers to the questions in this week's exercise should be given by modifying the end of this document in the [section titled Answers](#answers).
+The answers to the questions in this week's exercise should be given by modifying the document in places where asked or at the end of this document in the [section titled Answers](#answers).

 - **Exercise 4 is due by the start of lecture on 4.11.**
 - Don't forget to check out [the hints for this week's exercise](https://geo-python.github.io/2017/lessons/L4/exercise-4-hints.html) if you're having trouble.